robots4life/luscious-lucia/README.md

 Go to the `signup` page.

-Fill is the form values and submit the form.
+Fill in the form values and submit the form.

 In your terminal you should have the following output.